40net-iberia/terraform-modules/azure/fgt-ha-lb-hub/README.md

 ## Deployment overview
 Terraform deploys the following components:
-   - Update vars.tf with CIDR blocks for each VNET you want to deploy
+   - Update vars.tf with CIDR blocks for VNET fortigate.
+   - To update variables for this deployment, it is highly recommended to use output from module vnet-fgt (`github.com/jmvigueras/modules/azure/vnet-fgt`) and copy all outputs from this module when deployed.
+   - To update variables for this deployment, it is highly recommended to use output from module vnet-spoke (`github.com/jmvigueras/modules/azure/vnet-spoke`) and copy all outputs from this module when deployed.

 ## Deployment considerations:
       - Create file terraform.tfvars using terraform.tfvars.example as template